rephluX/laravel-pagetitle/README.md

 Often, you'll find yourself in situations, where you want to have more to control how to set a page title for your different views.
-Although it is possible to yield your page title in a master view it can be a hassle to deal with the format like a delimeter usage or to append/prepend a default page title.
+Although it is possible to yield your page title in a master view it can be a hassle to deal with the format like a delimiter usage or to append/prepend a default page title.

 This package simplifies the process.